-Open source, decentralized, resource management game based in the age of sail.
+Open source, decentralized, hand painted, resource management game loosely based in the age of sail.

 The first stage in the game is fishing.
-You purchase a Dogger from the harbor and sail around the world in search of lunkers.
+You purchase a Dogger from the Harbor and sail around the world in search of lunkers.
 When you cast out your fishing line there is a commit / reveal mechanic for pseudo-randomness.
-You pick a hash for your ‘bait’ and then you submit the ‘bait hash’.
+You pick a hash for your ‘bait’ and then you submit the ‘bait hash’ reveal to be hashed with the previous block.
 Fish that are farther away from your boat are also harder to catch.
 Once you catch a fish you can sell it to the Fishmonger for Copper.

 The land contract has the functionality to procedurally generate more land as needed, but this will only be in build mode.
 When the contract fleet is switched to Production mode (fully decentralized), land and may other mechanics are set in stone.